 - Taking or destroying the victim’s belongings or property

 Thanks to the increased awareness, our understanding of what constitutes abuse has expanded.
 If you are experiencing any types of abuse listed above, it is absolutely necessary that you seek help immediately to protect yourself.

 Victims have many options when it comes to legally protecting themselves and their children from their abusers, including protection orders, revocation of custody and visitation, and filing for divorce.
 The experienced attorneys at Nottage and Ward, LLP, will make your family’s security our top priority.
-Contact one of our friendly representatives today to schedule a free and confidential consultation at (312) 332-2915.
+Contact one of our friendly representatives today to schedule a confidential consultation at (312) 332-2915.